medo64/Binarko/Hardware/Board/Binarko [C].md

 When this jumper is connected, power switcher will not limit output current.
-This is useful if more devices have to be daisy chained and their combined consumption would go over 500 mA.
+This is useful if more devices have to be daisy chained and their combined consumption would go over 250 mA.
 Not recommended for AA batteries as it will drain them really quickly.

+If daisy chaining is required, you are better off leaving current limit alone and using input connector for power source as it is connected directly to the output connector.